cisagov/ScubaGear/baselines/README.md

-The baselines have been moved into the ScubaGear powershell module for easier distribution.
-For reference to the baselines, please go here:
+The baselines have been moved into the ScubaGear PowerShell module for easier distribution.
+The baselines can now be found [here](../PowerShell/ScubaGear/baselines).
+Individual baselines can be visited directly at the links below:

 - [Microsoft Entra ID](../PowerShell/ScubaGear/baselines/aad.md)
 - [Defender](../PowerShell/ScubaGear/baselines/defender.md)
 - [Exchange Online](../PowerShell/ScubaGear/baselines/exo.md)